sparkfun/SparkFun_Qwiic_OLED_1.3in/docs/hardware_overview.md

 ### Address Jumper

-The SparkFun Qwiic OLED 1.3in board has a default I<sup>2</sup>C address of 0x3D, but by cutting the address jumper on the back of the board, you can select 0x3C.
+The SparkFun Qwiic OLED 1.3in board has a default I<sup>2</sup>C address of 0x3D, but by soldering the address jumper on the back of the board, you can select 0x3C.

 <figure markdown>
 [![Address Jumper](assets/img/23453-Qwiic-OLED-ADDRJumper.jpg){ width="400" }](assets/img/23453-Qwiic-OLED-ADDRJumper.jpg "Click to enlarge")